HABduino/HABduino/README.md

 This is the original code base for Habduino V4.X boards.
 It is still suitable for flights but is no longer maintained or supported.
 Hardware definitions are all current.

-This code provides simultanious (where legal and supported by the hardware installed) transmission of radio telemetry via RTTY and APRS on Habduino Arduino addon boards for High Altitude Ballooning.
+This code provides simultaneous (where legal and supported by the hardware installed) transmission of radio telemetry via RTTY and APRS on Habduino Arduino addon boards for High Altitude Ballooning.

 ## Move to Flextrack